 NIPT was originally developed in Hong Kong in 2011, and first came to Canada in 2012.
 Until recently, none of these tests had undergone the rigorous process leading to a Health Canada approval, the Canadian regulatory authority.
 “There is a knowledge gap, both in the general public and among healthcare professionals, where they assume that everything available on the market has been approved by Health Canada, when that is not the case,” says D’Elia.
 “There are a lot of NIPT tests available in the Canadian market, but only Harmony® has been approved by Health Canada.
 This approval insures that the product has been reviewed by Health Canada for safety, efficacy and quality, and that it is authorized for sale in Canada.”

 Know what you need to know before that baby bump appears

 The Harmony® test uses targeted genome analysis to screen for genetic disorders such as trisomy 13, 18, and 21 (Down Syndrome).
 It can also determine the sex of the baby.
 And crucially, it can provide this information as early as week 10, a critical time just before pregnancy begins to show and before most people choose to announce their pregnancy to family and friends.
 Most of the traditional methods provide results into the second trimester, which can make important decisions and planning regarding the pregnancy much more fraught.

 The test is also significantly more accurate than other options.
 “When you compare NIPT with serum-based screening or serum plus imaging, you can see that this is a technology leap,” says D’Elia.
-“The old methods have a roughly 90 percent sensitivity with an accepted false positive rate between 5 and 10 percent.
-With NIPT that jumps to over 99 percent sensitivity and a false positive rate of less than 0.1 percent.”
+“The old methods have a roughly 90% sensitivity with an accepted false positive rate between 5%–10%.
+With NIPT that jumps to over 99% sensitivity and a false positive rate of less than 0.1%.”

 Ask your doctor about NIPT